Indian Institute of Science: J. R. D. Tata Memorial Library

 J. R. D. Tata Memorial Library is the main library of IISc.
 Apart from the main library, the institute also has independent departmental libraries.
 The library moved into the present premises in January 1965, built out of grants provided by University Grants Commission (UGC), in commemoration of the golden jubilee celebrations of the institute in 1959.
 In 1995, the library was renamed as "J. R. D. Tata Memorial Library".
 The National Board for Higher Mathematics (NBHM) has recognised this library as Regional Center for Mathematics for the south region and continued to award a special grant towards subscription of Journals in Mathematics.

 The annual budget of the library is over Rs.
 100 million (almost US$2,500,000) of which subscription towards periodicals alone is about Rs.
 90 million.
-The library currently receives over 1,734 periodical titles, of which 1381 are subscribed, while the remaining titles are received as gratis or on an exchange basis.
+The library currently receives over 1,734 periodical titles, of which 1381 are subscribed, while the remaining titles are received gratis or on an exchange basis.
 About 600 titles are accessible through the library subscription.
 In addition, over 10,000 journals are accessible online, thanks to INDEST subscription.
 The total holdings of the library exceed 411,000 documents.

 The buildings for the metallurgy and aerospace departments were designed by the German architect Otto Königsberger in 1940.